soheeparklee/soheeparklee.github.io/_posts/2024-7-16-interview.md

     - extend virtual memory
         - virtual memory: RAM + SWAP space(RAM looks bigger storage that it really has)
     - handle memory overcommitment: paging - move inactive pages to swap
+    - allocated 4G of SWAP
-    - prevent OOM errors
+    - prevent OOM errors(Out of Memory)
         - safety net when system is out of physical RAM
         - graceful degradation
 2. version control
 3. HikariCP
     - JDBC: Java Database Connectivity
          - connect to database, execute SQL
-    - API
+    - API?
     - What is a pool?
     - manages, limits connections
     - What is the diffrence between library vs frameworK?
 IOC?
 DI?